Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Conclusions

-\textbf{\textit{Conclusions.---}}In this letter, we studied the impact of the decoherence phenomena due to the wave package separation in low-energy searches of sterile neutrinos.
-We found that still within the bounds for the wave package sizes the effects can be important in both the exclusion regions from nuclear reactors and the anomalous observations from radioactive sources measurements.
-When setting the wave package size at the current constraints, we find that the null observations using event ratios and the anomalous observations by BEST can be resolved.
-The result becomes compatible not only at large values of $\Delta m^2_{41}$ but also at the region around $\Delta m^2_{41} = \SI{2}\eV^2$.
-The work performed in this letter does not include additional new physics beyond a light sterile neutrino; instead, it highlights the importance of validating the plane wave approximation.
+In this paper, we studied the impact of the oscillation damping phenomena within the wave packet formalism in low-energy searches of sterile neutrinos.
+Estimations of the wave packet sizes are currently larger than the experimental lower bound; however, these estimations are not without caveats.
+We found that within the bounds for the wave packet sizes the effects are important in both the exclusion regions from nuclear reactors and the anomalous observations from radioactive sources measurements.
+When setting the wave packet size at the current constraints, we find that the null observations using event ratios and the anomalous observations by BEST can be resolved.
+The results become compatible not only at large values of $\Delta m^2_{41}$ but also at the region around $\Delta m^2_{41} = \SI{2}\eV^2$.
+The work performed in this paper does not necessarily include additional new physics beyond a light sterile neutrino; instead, it highlights the importance of validating the plane wave approximation.

-Our letter implies that experiments need to consider that the wave package is unknown and treat it as a model parameter.
-Unless calculations in the spirit of~\cite{Jones:2014sfa} are available for the relevant neutrino beam.
-As we note in this letter, these are not available for neutrinos produced in nuclear processes or pion decay at rest in beam dumps.
-Given this situation, we strongly advocate for experimental results to be presented as performed in this work, namely report both limit cases, till reliable calculations or measurements of the wave package are available.
-Furthermore, the global fits that study the compatibility between different neutrino experiments need also to take this into account, \textit{e.g.} by treating the appropriate wave packages sizes as nuisance parameters.
+Our paper implies that further experimental work ought to be performed to understand decoherence effects in neutrino production and detection, and to constrain the size of the wave packet, since its impact is significant in sterile neutrino oscillations.
+Additionally, we encourage calculations of the neutrino wave packet in the spirit of~\cite{Jones:2014sfa} for the relevant experimental contexts.
 Our work additionally motivates the importance of understanding the reactor neutrino flux and the use of radioactive sources, whose fluxes are better predicted.
-This is because we could be in a scenario where the ratio experiments will see null results in the presence of a sterile neutrino due to the effect mentioned, and the sterile neutrino can only be observed by comparing to absolute flux predictions.
+This is, there could be a scenario where the ratio experiments see null results in the presence of a sterile neutrino due to the effect mentioned, and the sterile neutrino could only be observed by comparing results to absolute flux predictions.
+Finally, our code is available \href{https://github.com/Harvard-Neutrino/DayaBaySterileDecoherence}{at this URL~\faGithub}.
+The experiments here analysed can be easily reproduced using arbitrary probabilities.